For complete course descriptions, please view our catalog.

 Issues of current health care policy with focus on the provision of care in the various delivery systems, reimbursement policies and their effect on physician assistant practice, and the economics of public and private financing.

-Techniques of laboratory, electrocardiographic and radiologic assessments are emphasized in this laboratory course.
-The course focuses on the identification of abnormal findings and their correlation with various disease states and disorders.
-Principles of radiologic examination are provided with a focus on identifying normal variants and common pathologies in various diagnostic-imaging modalities such as X-ray, CT, MRI and nuclear studies.
-Student will emerge with an understanding of the indications for various modalities and significance of abnormal results.
+Techniques of radiologic assessments will be emphasized in this laboratory course.
+Principles of radiologic examination will be provided with a focus on identifying normal variants and common pathologies in various diagnostic imaging modalities such as x-ray, CT, MRI, and nuclear studies.

 PA646 - Behavioral Medicine